 #4 Ignoring them or Leaving them Alone

 Like us, dogs prefer to be social.
 They are pack animals and consider your family as part of their pack.
-If you leave them alone for long hours or alienate them, it annoys them.
+It annoys them if you leave them alone for long hours or alienate them.
 Ideally, you should not leave your adult dog alone for more than four hours a day.

 #5 Surrounding Them With Too Many Dogs

-It can be annoying for your dog if you leave them surrounded by too many other dogs, particularly in a dog park or doggy daycare.
+It can annoy your dog if you leave them surrounded by too many other dogs, particularly in a dog park or doggy daycare.
 It makes them anxious.
-If your dog breed is smaller, like a Poodles, Pomeranian, etc., it can also make them overwhelmed.
+Dog breeds like Poodles, Pomeranians, etc., can also overwhelm them.

 #6 Waking Them Suddenly